samwhelp/brgvos-void/accent-icons-theme@brgvos/README.md

 ![Accent User Theme](../screenshots/accent_icons_theme.png)

 ## What is necessary ...
-Is necessary to have [User Themes](https://extensions.gnome.org/extension/19/user-themes/) installed, thank you `@fmuellner` for your work.
 BRGV-OS have all [Fluent icon theme](https://github.com/vinceliuice/Fluent-icon-theme) installed in `/usr/share/icons`, thank you `Vince` for your work.
 In **BRGV-OS** is allready installed [Fluent icon theme](https://github.com/vinceliuice/Fluent-icon-theme):